-Three programme types accounted for two-thirds of the local content hours in 2004: news and current affairs (34 percent), information programmes (17 percent), and sports (14 percent).
-The hours of children's content fell by 21 percent and information programmes by 13 percent between 2003 and 2004.
-Over the same period the hours of documentaries rose by 17 percent.
+Three programme types accounted for over half of the local content hours in 2005: news and current affairs (31 percent), information programmes (15 percent) and entertainment (13 percent).
+Because two new channels have been added, it is not possible to compare information from 2005 with 2004.